 One important celebration among the Mumuye is the annual yam festival.
 At the festivities, two men wearing ceremonial costumes dance opposite each other.
 Their outfits include straw hats with feathers, wooden masks with trails of grass or horses' tails, horns, and long leather shields to cover their bodies.

-Both the Mumuye of Cameroon and the Gengle of Nigeria following traditional animistic religions (belief that non-living objects have spirits).
+The Mumuye follow traditional animistic religions (belief that non-living objects have spirits).
 They believe in a variety of gods and spirits, with the sun (La) as the supreme being.
 Each village has a tsafi house, where images of these gods are kept and sacrifices are regularly made.
 The skulls of the ancestors, which are kept by the clan elder, are also worshipped.
 The Mumuye men belong to various cults dealing with ancestry, unseen powers, and drinking.
 Ceremonial horns and masks are worn, and special dances are performed at their cultic rituals.

 Many of the Mumuye believe that there is no life after death.
 However, some believe that good people are born again after being dead for two years, but that the wicked have no future lives.

-* Ask the Lord to bring forth triumphant churches among the Mumuye for the glory of His name!
+Ask the Lord to bring forth many fellowships of believers among the Mumuye for the glory of His name!